For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 - Chester Middle School - It was hard to find a good Street View shot for this, as it's a bit back on the property where the Google car probably couldn't go, but this is the "blue school building" seen in a number of episodes.

 - Chester St. Augustine's Parish - When the "Darkside Seekers" come to Haven, they set up their night shot at the beginning of the episode in front of this church.
 Spin the camera 180 degrees and look at the yellow house on the opposite corner - they entered this house and encountered the "Rougarou."
+A number of shots were done in that episode taken from various angles up and down the street by the church.

 - Hubbards Shore Club - The Shore Club was featured in the episode when Nathan and Duke time traveled to the 1950's.
 I believe the interior of the Shore Club was actually used on the show.

 - Hubbards St. Luke's Anglican Church - This is The Reverend Driscoll's church on Haven.
 It is featured in a lot of shows.
 The giant rolling ball started out as a statue on the lawn here.
+One of the things I love about Haven is how they tied together all these locations spread around multiple towns but made them feel like a single town.

 - Hubbards Bishop's Park Gazebo - Gazebo number 3!
 Used in several episodes, just down the street from the Rev's church.
 The scene in Season 4, Episode 2 where Duke tells Jennifer the story about a kid who broke his arm sledding when they were younger (the story is about Nathan) takes place here.